BREEAM: History

 Work on creating BREEAM began at the Building Research Establishment (based in Watford, England) in 1988.
 The first version for assessing new office buildings was launched in 1990.
 This was followed by versions for other buildings including superstores, industrial units and existing offices.

 In 1998, there was a major revamp of the BREEAM Offices standard, and the scheme's layout, with features such as weighting for different sustainability issues, was established.
 The development of BREEAM then accelerated with annual updates and variations for other building types such as retail premises being introduced.

 A version of BREEAM for new homes called EcoHomes was launched in 2000.
-This scheme was later used as the basis of the Code for Sustainable Homes, which was developed by BRE for the UK Government in 2006/7 and replaced Eco Homes in England and Wales.
+This scheme was later used as the basis of the Code for Sustainable Homes, which was developed by the Building Research Establishment for the British Government in 2006/7 and replaced Eco Homes in England and Wales.
 In 2014, the Government in England signalled the winding down the Code for Sustainable Homes.
-Since then BRE has developed the Home Quality Mark, which is part of the BREEAM family of schemes.
+Since then the Building Research Establishment has developed the Home Quality Mark, which is part of the BREEAM family of schemes.

 An extensive update of all BREEAM schemes in 2008 resulted in the introduction of mandatory post-construction reviews, minimum standards and innovation credits.
 International versions of BREEAM were also launched that year.

 Another major update in 2011 resulted in the launch of BREEAM New Construction, which is now used to assess and certify all new UK buildings.
 This revision included the reclassification and consolidation of issues and criteria to further streamline the BREEAM process.
 In 2012, a scheme for domestic refurbishment was introduced in the UK, followed by a non-domestic version in 2014 that was expanded to an international scope the following year.

 In 2015, the Building Research Establishment announced the acquisition of CEEQUAL following a recommendation from their board, with the aim of creating a single sustainability rating scheme for civil engineering and infrastructure projects.

-The latest update of BREEAM UK New Construction was launched in March 2018 at Ecobuild.
+The 2018 update of BREEAM UK New Construction was launched in March 2018 at Ecobuild.

+The BREEAM UK New Construction V6 was released on 24 August 2022 following the updates to building regulations in England that came into force on 15 June 2022 and V6.1 (to incorporate changes to the building regulations for energy performance in Scotland, Wales, and Northern Ireland) on 14 June 2023.